mehulagg/gitlab/doc/development/sidekiq_style_guide.md

 bin/rake gitlab:sidekiq:sidekiq_queues_yml:generate which updates config/sidekiq_queues.yml

-After adding a worker to an existing namespace, run `bin/rake gitlab:sidekiq:sidekiq_queues_yml:generate` to regenerate `config/sidekiq_queues.yml` so that it can be picked up by
+After adding a worker to a new namespace or adding a worker without a namespace specified, run `bin/rake gitlab:sidekiq:sidekiq_queues_yml:generate` to regenerate `config/sidekiq_queues.yml` so that it can be picked up by